To add content, ask questions.

 - Jobs

-Jobs in Spanish vocabulary, covering common occupations, workplace terms, and essential phrases for talking about employment.
+Jobs vocabulary in Spanish, including common professions, workplace terms, and useful phrases to talk about careers.

 - Workplace